 The M – Measurable.
 You need to know, when you’ve met the goal, that you’ve met it.
 What is the piece that changes or that signifies excellence?
 Mine was being able to dunk a basketball.
 If yours is to lose 10 pounds, fantastic – you have your measurable piece!

+The A – one of my twists that’s a bit different from others – Aggressive.
+Don’t set a goal that’s going to be easy – choose something that you’re going to have to push yourself to make happen.
 The R – I actually have two words that go here – Realistic (goes to counteract the A – don’t make it too difficult either – there was no way in the world I could have set my goal for my 8th grade year!).
 The second is Recorded – WRITE YOUR GOALS DOWN!
 Post them on your ceiling, on your door, in your car – everywhere that you’ll see them!
 Be constantly reminded of what the goal is!

+The T – your Timeline.
+You have to say when the final day to accomplish your goal is.
+Otherwise, it’s just always your dream – but you’re never accountable for it.
 My final twist – the second S. If you want to achieve excellence, you must have Support.
 Through my goal, my teammates all knew what I wanted to do, and they all encouraged me to make it happen.
 Whether you want to stop a bad habit, change your appearance, or anything else – use your support group!
 We all hear about how bad peer pressure can be when people are encouraging you to drink, smoke, or whatever else – what we don’t hear enough of is how incredible peer pressure can be when your friends are helping you to succeed!